jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-What is the consequent used in the multiplicative form of AoC?
+What is the consequent used in the multiplicative form of AC?
 Back: $\bigtimes_{i \in I} H(i) \neq \varnothing$
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1720964209648-->